yereverluvinunclebert/Steampunk-Rotating-Earth-Widget/README.md

 # Steampunk Rotating Earth Widget

-U-Boat Dual Time Gauge Yahoo Widget, written in Javascript and XML for the Yahoo Widget (Konfabulator) Engine.
+Steampunk Rotating EarthYahoo Widget, written in Javascript and XML for the Yahoo Widget (Konfabulator) Engine.
 Created for XP, Vista, Win7, 8, 10+ as well as the Apple Mac.

-This U-Boat widget is an attractive dieselpunk Yahoo widget for your desktop.
+This Steampunk Rotating Earth is an attractive dieselpunk Yahoo widget for your desktop.
+This Konfabulator/ yahoo widget provides a simple rotating globe that can rotate at two speeds.
+The animation comes from thirty six medium resolution images, played one after the other, frame by frame giving a simulation of the rotating earth.
-It is a simple multi-timezone stopwatch and clock.
 Functional and gorgeous at the same time.
 This Widget is a moveable widget that you can move anywhere around the desktop as you require.

 The widget can be resized - Hover the cursor over the widget.
 Press the CTRL key and use your mousewheel up or down.
 The widget will resize dynamically.